phillid/idalius/README.md

 # idalius

-idalius is a novelty IRC bot who counts user-set trigger words in IRC channel messages and constructs a reply of user-set replies for each instance of a trigger word in a message.

-It's hard to word it nicely, so here's an example.
+idalius started out as a novelty IRC bot.
+Its original functionality has now been moved into an optional module, "tittilate", while the remainder of the bot's functionality is mostly configurable and extensible.

+## Module: URL Title

+idalius can pick a URL out of any channel message and respond in-channel with the title of the link, followed by the domain name (really just the bit in between the first `//` and the first `/` in brackets, so you know roughly what link the title is for, without being overly verbose.

+	<phillid> Testing the URL title thingy https://sighup.nz/ and presuming it works
+	<idalius> Ahoy-hoy ☃ SIGHUP (sighup.nz)

-## Example:
+## Module: Tittilate

+The tittilate module is one which will ask idalius to check all channel messages for special keywords, and for each message containing some of those keywords, respond with a message with as many user-set responses to those keywords, in order.
+It's kind of hard to get your head around with plain words, so I'll give an example.

 Under the default configuration, idalius will trigger on 'sax', 'trumpet' and 'snake', replying with '🎷', '🎺' and '🐍' respectively.
 Take a look at